NVIDIA/NeMo/nemo/collections/llm/recipes/ADD-RECIPE.md

 ## Step 6: Add tests for the recipe

 Add tests for the recipe in the [tests](../../../../tests/collections/llm/recipes) directory.
 You can use [test_llama3_8b.py](../../../../tests/collections/llm/recipes/test_llama3_8b.py) as an example.

+## Step 7: Customize the recipe

+Refer [CONFIGURATION-HIERARCHY.md](CONFIGURATION-HIERARCHY.md) to customize your recipe with additional features as needed.